smartlyio/logger-metadata/README.md

 ## Rails integration

-If you include `logger-metadata` in a Rails application Gemfile, metadata logging will be automatically set up.
+If you include `logger-metadata` in a Rails application Gemfile and require `logger/metadata/railtie`, metadata logging will be automatically set up.